prokube-ai/kubeflow-examples/kf-notebooks/mnist-vae/README.md

 This example uses [Poetry](https://python-poetry.org/) to set up an environment.
 You can install it with `pip install poetry`.

-Install the environment by running in this directory:
+Ensure that you have Python version 3.9 or higher installed on your system.
+To install the dependencies, run the following command in this directory:

 ```sh
 poetry install